Notes on the Geography of Egypt: Karnak

 Work on this pylon, marking an axis established by Queen Hatshepsut, is coming along very slowly.
 Published photographs from 2000 are hardly different than this one from 2008.
 The work is done by the Franco-Egyptian Mission.

 Still farther west in this southern side of the central enclosure is the hypostyle hall of the Temple of Khonsu.
-Note the four channels to hold flag poles.

 South of the hall is this gate in the wall of the central enclosure.
 It's called the gate of Ptolemy III Euergetes or the Bab el-Amara.
 An avenue of sphinxes stretched from here to Luxor.
 Some survive.